Classification

 CSV

-Similar to the JSON format, you will have the intent name in the first column and utterances in the second column.
+Similar to the JSON format, the user will have the intent name in the first column and utterances in the second column.

 If the format is validated, the utterances will be imported and appear in the data view for their corresponding intent.